unlaunch/documentation/_docs/sdks/javascript-library.md

 ```

 ## Attributes
-You can attributes that are used in Targeting Rules to calculate feature flag variation.
+You can define attributes that are used in Targeting Rules to calculate feature flag variation.
 You can pass attributes as a simple key-value JSON object when initializing the client.

 ```javascript